DonSchenck/containers-k8s-workshop/README.md

 `CMD` is what is carried out when you run the image in a container, i.e. `docker run`.

+<div style="background-color:black;color:white;font-weight:bold;">&nbsp;EXERCISE</div>
+Using the editor of your choice, create the appropriate Dockerfile in the directory of you application.
+Bonus: Add the MAINTAINER tag.

 ### docker build

 ## Building A Small Web Site